justinkook/emoryrehabilitation/README.md

 # Emory Rehabilitation
-This is a mobile app for Emory Rehabilitation Outpatient services.

-This web app that allows users to search for Emory postacute care services by specialty type, location, and languages.
+This is a mobile app for Emory Rehabilitation Outpatient services that allows users to search for Emory postacute care services by specialty type, location, and languages.

 ## Getting Started